Skip to content

 If you have any of these signs and symptoms, let your doctor or midwife know.
 Again, if you don’t have any symptoms, you can ask your medical provider to order a blood test which should reveal if you have herpes.
 This may be useful to do if you know you’ve had sex with someone who has HSV-2 or if you’ve had symptoms of an outbreak in the past.

 About 22% of pregnant women in the US have herpes, according to the Journal of Infectious Diseases in Obstetrics and Gynecology.
-About 2% of women acquire herpes during pregnancy.
+About 2% of women acquire herpes while pregnant.
 Up to 80% of babies who are diagnosed with neonatal herpes are born to women who do not know they have herpes.

 Risks of Herpes During Pregnancy and Birth